Comparison

 Kit

-Kit's positioning and workflow framing make more sense if the list is part of the business model itself.
+Kit's framing makes more sense when the audience itself is part of the business model.

 Side By Side Matrix